Google Fitbit Air: the Whoop alternative for normal people

 Especially price-wise.

-So this is mostly my Google Fitbit Air review as a normal everyday user, not a sports-performance review.
+So this is mostly my Google Fitbit Air experience as a normal everyday user, not a sports-performance review.

 Not sports, but everyday life